 Return the cherry juice to the saucepan over medium heat and reduce until thick and syrupy, 10 to 15 minutes.
 You should have about 1/3 cup once it’s reduced.
 Stir in the Kirschwasser.

-Cut the cake rounds and brush them syrup:
+Cut the cake rounds and brush them with syrup:

 The cakes could be slightly sticky or tacky.
 To prevent them from sticking once sliced, place them on a square of parchment or have a large cake lifter or metal spatula nearby to help with transferring the rounds.